helloturbine/turbine-docs/docs/integrations/shopify.md

 If successful, you should be redirected to Turbine and see a message that says:
 > App installed, webhooks provisioned, and Turbine is ready to go!

-## Issues?

-If you have any issues with the install process, please ping us on Slack (@emilie or @walt) or send us an email (emilie@helloturbine.com and walt@helloturbine.com).